-In 2009 a coalition of nonprofit agencies combined their expertise in serving adults with developmental disabilities to form a unique partnership.
-Serving as lead agency, UCP Seguin worked with these partner organizations to initiate the Building Bridges to the Future initiative.
+The Building Bridges to the Future initiative was created in 2009 to address the needs of young adults transitioning into Adult Services.
 This innovative project is designed to serve the needs of special education students and their families, as they face the challenges of transitioning successfully from high school to adult services.
-Through this collaboration, students with developmental disabilities and their families learn what services are available for them as they try to navigate through this difficult period in their lives.
+Through Building Bridges, students with developmental disabilities and their families learn what services are available for them as they try to navigate through this difficult period in their lives.

 Our Building Bridges Transition Outreach Specialist and Project Staff play key roles with students and their families as follows: